antrea-io/antrea/ROADMAP.md

 a remote host and can also be executed through `kubectl`.
 The Agent CLI can just be executed locally on the Agent's Node.

-* **Monitoring CRD**
-Both Antrea Controller and Agent will support creating a Kubernetes CRD (Custom Resource Definition) to expose their health status and runtime information, for troubleshooting and monitoring purposes.

 * **Octant UI plugin**
-We will also build an [Octant](https://github.com/vmware-tanzu/octant) plugin which shows the Antrea information obtained from the Antrea Controller and Agent monitoring CRDs.
+Antrea will have an [Octant](https://github.com/vmware-tanzu/octant) plugin which shows the Antrea information obtained from the Antrea Controller and Agent monitoring CRDs.
+Right now an Octant plugin that shows some basic Antrea Controller and Agent information is already implemented, but we are still working on the installation guide and support for displaying more information.

 * **IPSec encryption**
 Enable IPSec (ESP) on the OVS VXLAN or Geneve tunnels to encrypt Pod traffic